 Environmental Steering Group

-Cairngorms National Park Authority Scottish Environment Protection Agency (SEPA)
+Cairngorms National Park Authority Scottish Environmental Protection Agency

-Historic Environment Scotland Scottish National Heritage (SNH)
+Historic Environment Scotland Scottish National Heritage

-Perth & Kinross Council (PKC) The Highland Council (THC)
+Perth & Kinross Council The Highland Council

 Environmental Forum

 All attendees from the ESG RSPB

 Badenoch and Strathspey Conservation Group Scottish Badgers

 British Deer Society Scottish Wildlife Trust

 Buglife Spey District Fisheries Board

 Findhorn, Nairn, and Lossie Fisheries Board Tay District Salmon Fisheries Board

-Forestry Commission Scotland
+Forestry Commission Scotland -

-NMU Forum

-A9 Action Group Birnam Paths for All

-Association of British Riding Schools Perth and Kinross Council

-British Horse Society Perth and Kinross Countryside Trust

-ByCycle UK Ramblers Scotland

-Cairngorms Local Outdoor Access Forum Scottish Natural Heritage

-Cairngorms National Park Authority Scottish Outdoor Access Network

-Cycle UK Scotways

-Cycling Scotland Sustrans Cairngorms Group

-Highland Cycle Campaign Sustrans Perth and Inverness Volunteer Group

-HITRANS TACTRAN

-Living Streets The Highland Council

-National Access Forum The Mountaineering Council of Scotland

-Accessibility Forum

-People Friendly Design Scottish Disability Equality Forum

-Mobility and Access Community for Scotland Guide Dogs Scotland
+NMU Forum A9 Action Group Birnam Paths for All Association of British Riding Schools Perth and Kinross Council British Horse Society Perth and Kinross Countryside Trust ByCycle UK Ramblers Scotland Cairngorms Local Outdoor Access Forum Scottish Natural Heritage Cairngorms National Park Authority Scottish Outdoor Access Network Cycle UK Scotways Cycling Scotland Sustrans Cairngorms Group Highland Cycle Campaign Sustrans Perth and Inverness Volunteer Group HITRANS TACTRAN Living Streets The Highland Council National Access Forum The Mountaineering Council of Scotland Accessibility Forum People Friendly Design Scottish Disability Equality Forum Mobility and Access Community for Scotland Guide Dogs Scotland

-- The ESG has met on a monthly basis through DMRB Stages 2 and 3, and was established to provide a mechanism for cross-party discussions on environmental issues throughout the A9 dualling programme The ESG meetings enable progress and design updates to be provided, and for the statutory stakeholders to provide valuable input to the process.
-Additional meetings were held with individual ESG members as/when required to gain input on particular topics or issues.
-Consultation with the ESG does not replace the role of its members to provide advice to the Competent Authority on the proposed scheme as part of their remit as a statutory consultee and it is not a mechanism for approval of the DMRB Stage 3 design or the ES. - 7.2.10 The Environmental Forum met at various stages through DMRB Stages 2 and 3, providing updates on projects and key findings of the progressing assessments, and enabling all attendees to provide input and share information. - 7.2.11 The NMU Forum met on 27 May 2016 where NMU stakeholders were updated on the A9 dualling programme and were provided with an overview of the NMU Access Strategy.
-Views on specific matters relating to the development of the design of the proposed scheme were sought.
+- The ESG met on a regular (usually monthly) basis through DMRB Stages 2 and 3, and was established to provide a mechanism for cross-party discussion on environmental issues throughout the A9 Dualling Programme.
+The ESG meetings enable progress and design updates to be provided, and for the statutory stakeholders to provide valuable input to the process.
+Additional meetings were held with individual ESG members as/when required to gain input on particular topics or issues. - 7.2.13 The Environmental Forum met at various stages through DMRB Stages 2 and 3, providing updates on projects and key findings of the progressing assessments, and enabling all attendees to provide input and share information. - The NMU Forum met in May 2015 and May 2016, where NMU stakeholders were updated on the A9 Dualling Programme and were provided with an overview of the NMU Access Strategy.
+Views on specific matters relating to the development of the design of the proposed Scheme were sought.
 Members of the NMU Forum were also sent an update of the design of the proposed scheme in December 2016 and asked to comment.
-NMU workshops for the southern section projects were also held in April 2016 and June 2017, as described in Appendix A7.2 (Summary of Consultation Responses). - 7.2.12 The Accessibility Forum met on 30 March 2017 where the preferred option including NMU accessibility considerations were reviewed to gauge stakeholders' opinions and to ensure accessibility is fully considered in the design.
-An overview of Objectives Setting and Context Report and Accessibility Objectives and the Accessibility Audit process and current progress was also provided. - 7.2.13 A summary of the relevant forum meetings, workshops and consultation responses from members are included in Appendix A7.2 (Summary of Consultation Responses).
+NMU workshops for the southern section projects were also held in April 2016 and June 2017, as described in Appendix A7.2 (Summary of Consultation Responses). - 7.2.15 The Accessibility Forum met on 30 March 2017, where the preferred option including NMU accessibility considerations were reviewed to gauge stakeholders' opinions and to ensure accessibility is fully considered in the design.
+An overview of Objectives Setting and Context Report and Accessibility Objectives and the Accessibility Audit process and current progress was also provided.
+The Accessibility Forum also met on 10 October 2017 and this meeting provided the opportunity to update forum members on the progress of the proposed scheme, including the assessment of the Guay South Overbridge, bus stop provisions on the mainline and side road network, and departures from standards on footway gradients. - 7.2.16 A summary of the relevant forum meetings, workshops and consultation responses from members are included in Appendix A7.2 (Summary of Consultation Responses).

-Public Exhibitions (November 2016 and March 2017)
+Public Exhibitions (February 2017)